MicrosoftDocs/power-platform/power-platform/admin/about-lockbox.md

 ## Audit lockbox requests

-Actions related to accepting, denying or expiration of a lockbox request are recorded automatically in [Microsoft 365 Defender](https://security.microsoft.com/homepage).
+Actions related to acceptance, denial, or expiration of a lockbox request are recorded automatically in [Microsoft 365 Defender](https://security.microsoft.com/homepage).

 :::image type="content" source="media/lockbox-defender.png" alt-text="Microsoft 365 Defender page.":::

-Among other information, audit traces include these fields for each lockbox request:
+Audit traces include these and other fields for each lockbox request:

 - Unique identifier for the request
 - Request creation time